CM-GDev/Pages-A-Book-Search-Engine/README.md

   ## Description

   - To exercise my developing REACT.js skills, I took starter code with a fully functioning book API search engine built with a RESTful API backend and refactored it to be a GraphQL API built with Apollo Server.
+  - The app lets you search for books and if your are a logged in user, you can save books to your account.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+  - The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
   - To make the GraphQL API and Apollo Server possible, I implemented the following React Hooks and techniques :
     - TypeDefs and Resolvers
     - Queries and Mutations